 Since then, I’ve been trying to recuperate and doing lots of physiotherapy on both my left elbow, which I fractured, and my right index finger, which was properly mangled in the accident.

 So – here’s an off the cuff improvisation, recorded with my dodgy finger.
 Sounds OK, actually…!

-A track off my most recent album, ‘Paracosmic‘, this was recorded in my old front room with Stuart Nisbet on guitar, and myself accompanying on the ol’ piano.
+A track off my 2017 double album, ‘Paracosmic‘, this was recorded in my old front room with Stuart Nisbet on guitar, and myself accompanying on the ol’ piano.

 It’s a reflective piece and was recorded in one take.
 The video was filmed by Ed Richardson, during a weekend on the Northumbrian coast.
 Rain gave way to sunnier climes and the result is this rather lovely short.

 I can’t quite remember how this track came about, but it was written and recorded at the Bungalow in one night over the Summer of 2015.
 It’s a majestic track and unfolds over around seven minutes.
 This track appears on my 2017 album, ‘Paracosmic‘.